drscream/nic-cz-dns-crawler/README.md

 ```

 Make sure to run the workers with ~same Python version on these machines, otherwise you'll get `unsupported pickle protocol` errors.
 See the [pickle protocol versions in Python docs](https://docs.python.org/3.8/library/pickle.html#data-stream-format).

+The DNS resolver doesn't have to be on a same machine as the `dns-crawler-controller`, of course – just set it's IP in `config.yml`.
+Same goes for Redis, you can point both controller and workers to a separate machine running Redis (don't forget to point them to an empty DB if you're using Redis for other things than the dns-crawler).

 ## Monitoring